Wawa raising up to $1 million for Hurricane Ian relief - NewsBreak

 7 bodies believed to be of Cuban migrants found in Florida Keys

-KEY WEST, Fla. — Two more bodies believed to be of Cuban migrants have been found in the Florida Keys, according to the Monroe County Sheriff's Office.
+Two more bodies believed to be of Cuban migrants have been found in the Florida Keys, according to the Monroe County Sheriff’s Office.
 Sheriff's spokesman Adam Linhardt said Wednesday that the bodies were found earlier this week on or near Boca Chica Key.
-Linhardt said...
+Linhardt said a female's body was...

 Comments / 0